Dabolus/webos-tv/README.md

 # webOS TV

-A promise-based package to control WebOS based TVs with JavaScript.
+A promise-based package to control webOS based TVs with JavaScript.